Shilo Inns: Locations downsizing

 In 2014, the Salt Lake City location was sold to the Burgess Investment Group.
 In 2016, Shilo Inns was sentenced to pay $20 million worth of defaults on loan payments to the California Bank and Trust.
 The Coeur d'Alene location was sold in April 2017, and the Twin Falls location became a Holiday Inn in May 2018.
 The Richland waterfront location was sold in September 2018 and planned to be turned into Best Western SureStay Collection.
 In July 2019, the Bend location was put on auction sale after defaulting loan payments.
 The location in Medford has become a Red Roof Inn.

 In 2019, the company installed a cloud-based sales and catering system throughout its locations.
+By 2000 the chain had grown to approximately 50 locations, but by February 2023 it was down to 18 hotels after many filed for bankruptcy.

 Description

 Hotels are frequently two to three stories and of a gray and blue color scheme, although there are exceptions, such as their former property in Salt Lake City, which was a 13-story tan and gold hotel with red neon accents (now a Holiday Inn Express).
 Most properties feature swimming pools, spas, and saunas and all now feature free high speed internet and are dog friendly.
 Selected properties offer room service and a continental breakfast.
-Some also include a full service Shilo Restaurant, and hotels in Beaverton, Klamath Falls, and Portland, Oregon feature cigar bars.
+Some also include a full service Shilo Restaurant, and hotels in Beaverton, Klamath Falls, and Portland, Oregon featured cigar bars prior to their closure.